cucupac/pricing-oracle/README.md

 **⚠️ Note**: This MVP uses **synthetic training data**.
 A production service would require real execution data collected over time.

-For details on data generation, see [prediction_engine/app/core/prediction/data/README.md](./prediction_engine/app/core/prediction/data/README.md).
+For details on how the synthetic data was generated, see [this README.](./prediction_engine/app/core/prediction/data/README.md).

 ---